OpenData-tu/documentation/07-Database.md

 The process of deciding what database architecture to use we started with our requirements.

 Besides the previously mentioned requirements we had some soft-requirements as well:

 1. spread of database system
 2. liveliness regarding
 3. what was already known in the group

-### Why Elastic Search
+### Why Elasticsearch

-Checking our requirements Elastic Search fulfilled all of them.
-The reasons why we decided to use Elastic Search even before we went to deep into other databases were as follows:
+Checking our requirements Elasticsearch fulfilled all of them.
+The reasons why we decided to use Elasticsearch even before we went to deep into other databases were as follows:
 - native support for geo spatial searches **[1]**
-- group members already knew Elastic Search, unlike all other NoSQL databases
+- group members already knew Elasticsearch, unlike all other NoSQL databases
 - extremely well documented
 - very high development pace from the company who develops it

-Considering we had no real database expert in our team, the fact that group members already had practical experience with Elastic Search was a very important point for us.
+Considering we had no real database expert in our team, the fact that group members already had practical experience with Elasticsearch was a very important point for us.

 ### Special look at Cassandra